 Method 1: Add metadata to validate that customers are ordering non-alcoholic items with the purchase of alcoholic beverages.

 With the use of metadata and basket logic, it is possible to validate whether a basket containing alcohol contains at least one non-alcoholic item.
 You can add a metadata tag at the category level to indicate that a category contains alcoholic beverages.
 It is recommended that categories that are designated as “alcohol” exclusively contain alcohol products so that the basket requirement validation is performed correctly.
 It is important to call out that a customer could add an item to their cart from a beverages category, as an example, and order just a drink along with their alcohol purchase, instead of ordering a food item.
 In such a case, the onus would be on the brand or the marketplace to either cancel the order or reach out to the customer to modify the order so that it is in compliance with relevant laws.

-Note: If you are on Rails, we highly recommend using this method, since the metadata tag helps the Rails partners validate that alcohol is part of the order, and thereby help ensure compliance with relevant laws.
+Note: If you are on Rails, you may be required to use metadata, since the metadata tag helps the Rails partners validate that alcohol is part of the order, and thereby helps ensure compliance with relevant laws.
 If they are unable to support alcohol sales in general or at a particular location, they may be able to utilize this metadata to remove alcoholic items from the menu.

 Steps to add metadata

 - Log in to the Dashboard at https://my.olo.com.

 - Click on the Menus tab on the left side of the screen.

 - Navigate to the alcohol category and click on the metadata tag.

 - Click on the + Add Metadata option and input the following, exactly as listed below, into the two fields that appear

 IMPORTANT: The key-value pairing should ONLY be used at the category-level and not at the product-level.
 Using the key-value pairing of item-type: alcohol at the product-level is irrelevant.